gustavos86/gustavos86.github.io/_posts/2024-06-20-EC2-Roles-and-Instance-Profiles.md

 ---
-title: EC2 Roles and Instance Profiles
+title: How to attach IAM Instance Profile to EC2 instance
 date: 2024-06-20 20:42:00 -0700
 categories: [AWS, IAM, EC2]
 tags: [aws, iam, ec2]     # TAG names should always be lowercase